skip to main content

 Hispanic Achievement Program

-The Hispanic Achievement Program works collaboratively with central programs and schools to achieve the school system’s goals as they pertain to Hispanic/Latino students, and ensure students are college and career ready at the time of graduation.
-The program also provides professional development for staff, facilitates the engagement of Hispanic/Latino families, develops leadership skills among Hispanic/Latino youth, and partners with community agencies.
+The Hispanic Achievement Program works collaboratively with central office and school staff to achieve the school system’s goals as they pertain to Hispanic/Latino students, and ensure students are college and career ready at the time of graduation.
+The program also provides professional learning for staff, facilitates the engagement of Hispanic/Latino families, develops leadership skills among Hispanic/Latino youth, and partners with community agencies.
 For more information, call 410–313–6667.

 Mathematics, Engineering, Science Achievement (MESA)